-- Send project submission form and any presentation materials to regine.chips@gmail.com by first Thursday of the month. - Give overview of project at General meeting; discuss issues; request action; solicit consensus.
+- Send project submission form and any presentation materials to the ACCG Administrator by first Thursday of the month. - Give overview of project at General meeting; discuss issues; request action; solicit consensus.

 ACCG Support

 If approved, ACCG will generate Letter of Support (LOS) and send on ACCG letterhead to name and address as indicated on Project Submission Form.